 Could you talk us through your career?

-I currently working investment banking.
+I currently work in investment banking.
 When I look at people in the year above me, a lot of those Economics graduates did go on to do banking or consulting.
 I took a lot from their experiences as well as following in their footsteps to see how I could get into banking.
 Saying that, I would say I fell into banking rather than always wanting to go into banking.

 When you are part of Cambridge, and part of the Economics course especially, you have so many banks and consulting firms that zone in on you at careers fairs.
 That’s how I got talking and started networking with people and different representatives from various firms.
 I found that I gelled with the Sales team in a bank relatively well.
 Through that I got a spring internship in my first year and then through this I got a summer internship.
 I got a job offer on the back of that.
 For me it was relatively smooth sailing because I didn’t really need to apply anywhere else after my first year.